/ / / / / / / /

 EDUCATION

-PhD in Artificial Intelligence & Computational Neuroscience.
+PhD in Biologically inspired Artificial Intelligence.
 Stirling University 2002 - 2005

 MSc in Evolutionary & Adaptive Systems.
 Sussex University 1997-1998